 Mary Sweet Home Orphanage is a safe home for orphans and parentless children in Piang Luang on the Thai-Burma border.
 The home offers children of ethnic minorities a loving environment, meals and educational activities to help them develop and live independently in the future.

 The orphanage is home to 5-10 children and runs an English language class every evening.
-There are only two staff members at the orphanage, and for them this is a full-time responsibility.
-We support the two staff members at Mary Sweet Home Orphanage with a modest, living wage, so they can focus on their important role in taking care of these children.
+There are only three staff members at the orphanage, and for them this is a full-time responsibility.
+We support the three staff members at Mary Sweet Home Orphanage with a modest, living wage, so they can focus on their important role in taking care of these children.

 Mary Sweet Home Orphanage was established in 1975 in Piang Luang in western Thailand by a former schoolteacher from Burma named Mary.